mrileyclark/sticky-nav/README.md

-# Sticky Nav
+# Sticky Nav Project

+This project demonstrates the implementation of a sticky navigation bar using HTML and CSS, enhanced with JavaScript for dynamic behavior.
+When the user scrolls down the page to a certain point, the navigation bar changes its appearance to remain fixed at the top of the viewport.

 ****

-A project to set up a sign on page for TechSkills Inc

 Link to project: [https://mrileyclark.github.io/sticky-nav/]

 <img src="https://github.com/mrileyclark/sticky-nav/blob/main/sticky-nav.png" width="50%" height="30%">